mkawalec/manifold/README.md

     sudo npm install -g foreman mariner
     make init

-You need to fire up the interface and the server then.
-In two separate terminals to:
+And then fire up the interface and the server then.
+In two separate terminals do:

     make dev
     make server